Take Only What You Need: Rank Minimization as an Implicit Forgetting Regularizer in Continual Learning: Experiments

 \textbf{Effects of insertion locations and initial ranks.} We study the impact of insertion locations and initial ranks (Fig.~\ref{fig:lora_loc_ablate}), consistent with our earlier analyses (Fig.~\ref{fig:lora_forgetting}).
 Training restricted to the vision encoder significantly reduces transfer accuracy, indicating degraded pre-trained capabilities.
 At certain locations, increasing rank improves adaptation but does not always hinder transfer accuracy.

-Interestingly, restricting updates to only Attention modules can even surpass our reported state-of-the-art Transfer results (Table~\ref{tab:few_xtail}, Table~\ref{tab:few_mtil}), but at the cost of weaker adaptation.
-To balance adaptation and retention, we update across all modules by default, achieving an optimal trade-off between learning new tasks and preserving pre-trained knowledge.
+Interestingly, restricting updates to only Attention modules can even surpass our reported state-of-the-art Transfer results (Table~\ref{tab:few_mtil}, Table~\ref{tab:few_xtail}), but at the cost of weaker adaptation.
+To balance adaptation and retention, we update across all modules by default with $r_{\text{init}}{=}16$ (a standard LoRA default); the method prunes from this ceiling, so the effective rank per module is determined by the $\ell_1$ penalty rather than the initialization.

-\textbf{Analyses of pruning threshold and dense‐iteration ratio.} To understand the trade‐off between learning and forgetting, we vary the maximum threshold $\kappa_{\max}$ and the dense training ratio (Fig.~\ref{fig:sora_ablate}).
-Raising $\kappa_{\max}$ improves Last accuracy by pruning noisy ranks, but overly aggressive pruning limits adaptation.
-For simplicity, we do not tune the value of $\kappa_{\max}$ for each downstream task.
-The dense‐iteration ratio controls pruning onset: pruning from the start (ratio = 0) removes ranks before they learn useful knowledge, while delaying too long risks retaining noisy ranks that do not get pruned.
+\textbf{Pruning threshold and dense-iteration ratio.} Fig.~\ref{fig:sora_ablate} shows a clean trade-off: higher $\kappa_{\max}$ prunes more noisy ranks (improves Last) but eventually limits adaptation, and the dense ratio sets when pruning begins (too early kills useful ranks; too late retains noise).
+Within each benchmark a single setting is used across all tasks (dense ratio 0.7 for MTIL, 0.5 for X-TAIL; selected on the first task order and fixed thereafter).